-Custodial credit risk is the risk that in the event of the failure of the counterparty to a transaction, the Program and HEIC will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-Exposure to custodial credit risk relates to investment securities that are held by someone other than the Program and HEIC and are not registered in the Program's or HEIC's name.
-The Program and HEIC have not identified any investments falling into this category as of June 30, 2018.
+Custodial credit risk is the risk that in the event of the failure of the counterparty to a transaction, the Program will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
+Exposure to custodial credit risk relates to investment securities that are held by someone other than the Program and are not registered in the Program's name.
+The Program has not identified any investments falling into this category as of June 30, 2019.